Abr4444/ghr/README.md

 # ghr
-a multi purpose discord bot for ghr
+A multi purpose discord bot for ghr